-– Dont cancel your plans and give yourself spare time
+– Dont cancel your plans and give yourself a spare time

-Whether you’re a Airbnb property manager or Airbnb Co-host, running your own Airbnb business, or just renting out a spare room, Airbnb takes up a lot of your time.
-The whole idea for KeyNest came about because our co-founders were constantly changing or cancelling plans to meet their Airbnb guests, all while trying to fit hosting around a full-time job.
-This is probably a familiar story to anyone who has ever hosted.
+Whether you’re an Airbnb property manager or Airbnb Co-host, running your own Airbnb business, or just renting out a spare room, Airbnb takes up a lot of your time.

-Airbnb for Work is a collection of homes recognised by Airbnb as being suitable for business travellers.
-These listings have their own filter on the search results page, so being included gives you a better chance of getting bookings.
+Airbnb for Work is a collection of homes recognized.
+By Airbnb as suitable for business travelers.
+These listings have their own filter on the search results page.
+So included gives you a better chance of getting bookings.
 Business-ready listings can also charge a higher nightly rate.
-This combination of more bookings and higher rates is why being included in Airbnb for Work is seen as increasingly important by property managers and co-hosts.
-But inclusion in Airbnb for Work has some entry criteria – including self check-in, because business travellers need flexibility to come and go in and out of the property without the need for the host.
+This combination of more bookings and higher rates is why included in Airbnb.
+For Work seen as important by property managers and co-hosts.
+But inclusion in Airbnb for Work has some entry criteria – including self-check-in.
+Because business travelers need the flexibility to come and go in.
+And out of the property without the need for the host.

-Airbnb doesn’t take it well when you cancel bookings – you need to have a 1% or lower cancellation rate to become a superhost, which means that the vast majority of hosts won’t be able to become superhosts even if they have to cancel just once in a year.
-If you cancel a guest’s reservation, then you’ll have an automatic review on your listing’s profile indicating that you cancelled – and this can’t be removed.
-Without self check-in, a last minute emergency will mean cancelling this booking, getting this negative feedback and losing out on some cash.
-Offering self check-in means you can always honour your reservations, and even host when you’re in a different city or country.
+Airbnb doesn’t take it well when you cancel bookings – you need to have a 1%.
+Or lower cancellation rate to become a super host.
+Which means that the vast majority of hosts won’t able to become super hosts even if they have to cancel once in a year.
+If you cancel a guest’s reservation.
+Then you’ll have an automatic review on your listing’s profile indicating that you canceled.
+And this can’t removed.
+Without self-check-in, a last-minute emergency will mean canceling this booking, getting this negative feedback, and losing out on some cash.
+Offering self-check-in means you can always honor your reservations, and even host when you’re in a different city or country.